By: Reilly Johnson

 Depending on the rehab for opiate addiction and your situation, this could be exactly what you need.
 In-patient rehab is done in a residential setting, with the addict staying right at the facility, instead of traveling to clinics for appointments.
 This is a great option for users that require extensive emotional or physical support.
 It’s one way to opioid detox success.

 Remember, addiction treatment methods and success rates vary greatly from rehab to rehab.
 If you choose this option, do careful research into the effectiveness of their treatments.
 Ask a lot of questions.
 Ask to speak with others who were successful there and are still successful.

-In-patient rehab provides the user with a structured day in a safe environment, where they can be monitored, have access to physiological treatment, and develop healthy life habits for when they are released.
+In-patient opioid rehab treatment provides the user with a structured day in a safe environment, where they can be monitored, have access to physiological treatment, and develop healthy life habits for when they are released.

 Rehab is not for everyone and is not cheap.
 A huge percentage of people who come home from rehab start using immediately.
 If you’re going to pay $10,000 or more for a short stay at rehab, make sure you get your money’s worth at a quality facility with a history of success.